WilliamLwj/PyXAB/docs/source/getting_started/instructions.rst

 .. note::

     It is unnecessary to define the objective function in the following way, but for consistency we recommend doing so.
-As long as the objective function can return a reward to the algorithm, then the optimization process could run.
+As long as the objective function can return a reward to each point pulled by the algorithm, then the optimization process could run.

 The objective function has an attribute ``fmax``, which is the maximum reward obtainable.
 Besides, the objective function